Kinto/kinto/docs/core/glossary.rst

         respond with the requested data, in the form of JSON.

     KISS
-        «Keep it simple, stupid» is a design priciple which states that most systems work best if they are kept simple rather than made complicated.
+        «Keep it simple, stupid» is a design principle which states that most systems work best if they are kept simple rather than made complicated.

     pluggable